cjxthecoder/recycleWave/README.md

 - Other areas of RND:
   - Explore modeling the player's movement by including a vector for x and y velocities so that other gamemodes such as cube or ship can be accurately implemented as well.
   - Remake the project but using JPanel and paintComponent so that there will not issues like the button not showing.
-  - Add a camera to track the player.
+  - Add a camera to track the player so that the player can move higher than y=720.
   - Add a Level Editor GUI so that a level can be edited directly by the user in a window.
 ## Credit List
 ### Websites